Vanished glories of Radford House

 Radford House 1917

-Underneath the central block was a wine-cellar, apparently coeval with the earlier parts of the house and lighted originally by mullioned stone windows, some of which still remained; and one or two, old wooden barrel-rests had <missing text> rooms had decorative work, occasionally embellished with gesso motifs, largely of the 18th century; there were fanlights over the doorways of Adam design; and some of the doors, particularly to the ground-floor rooms, were of paneled cedar.
+Underneath the central block was a wine cellar, apparently coeval with the earlier parts of the house and lighted originally by mullioned stone windows, some of which remained; and one or two, old wooden barrel rests had <missing text> rooms had decorative work, occasionally embellished with gesso motifs, largely of the 18th century; there were fanlights over the doorways of Adam design; and some of the doors, particularly to the ground-floor rooms, were of paneled cedar.

-And there was, of course, the inevitable ” underground passage,” whose entrance, it was alleged, might be discerned in the vicinity of a fine magnolia which flourished against the south-east corner of the house.
-‘This passage was shown fairly conclusively to be merely the inland end of an overflow drain from a small lake which once stood before the mansion.
-Nor was there any evldence that there were “secret passages and tunnels” behind the panelling on the walls of certain rooms, and that one of the numerous small bedrooms was the actual room in which Raleigh was imprisoned.
+And there was, of course, the inevitable ” underground passage,” whose entrance, it was alleged, might be discerned in the vicinity of a fine magnolia that flourished against the southeast corner of the house.
+‘This passage was shown fairly conclusively to be merely the inland end of an overflow drain from a small lake that once stood before the mansion.
+Nor was there any evidence that there were “secret passages and tunnels” behind the paneling on the walls of certain rooms and that one of the numerous small bedrooms was the actual room in which Raleigh was imprisoned.
 He had been dead probably a century or more before that room was built!

-We have to thank that much criticised period in our history which favoured the erection of artificiaI ruins, put up delibrately to improve(?) the landscape, for such action has preserved for us several genuine fragments from the old house at Radford.
+We have to thank that much criticised period in our history which favoured the erection of artificial ruins, put up deliberately to improve(?) the landscape, for such action has preserved for us several genuine fragments from the old house at Radford.

 ‘SHAM RUINS’